Financial Management (FINA) Courses

 Introduces students to the theory and practice of microfinance.
 Provides students with a comprehensive understanding of microfinance, its achievements, its current challenges, and the basic skills needed to manage microfinance institutions (MFIs).
-Serves as a forum to reflect on the future of microfinance and of financing for development in general.
-A mix of cases and lectures will be used.
+Serves as a forum to reflect on the future of microfinance and of.

 Also offered at the undergraduate level, with different requirements, as BUSI 4515, for which additional credit is precluded.